In-Context Algorithm Emulation in Fixed-Weight Transformers: Prompt-Programmable In-Context Algorithm Emulation

 where $W^a$ is the $W$ defined as \cref{def:input_attn} using $W_K^a,W_Q^a,W_V^a$. \end{corollary}

 \begin{proof} See \cref{proof:thm:attn_sim_stats_methods} for detailed proof. \end{proof}

 We show that a fixed attention module emulates an arbitrary finite library of in‐context algorithms by varying its prompt.
-This construction highlights the flexibility of softmax attention: unlike previous work that requires re‐training or fine‐tuning of the model \cite{bai2023transformers}, we adjust the prompt alone to switch among \textit{any} number of algorithms to within precision~$\epsilon$.
-This ability to emulate statistical models through prompt construction implies that a Transformer model learns from a small group of methods but deploy them over a large space of data.
-Because there are far fewer distinct algorithms than there are possible data distributions, a model internalizes the procedures and applies them to synthesize representations for various new inputs.
+This result highlights the flexibility of softmax attention: unlike prior work that requires re‐training or fine‐tuning of the model, here we provably achieve task-specific behavior by modifying the input prompt.
+In effect, a pretrained Transformer internalizes a small set of fundamental procedures and later deploys them, via prompting, across a wide range of data distributions.
+Since the number of distinct algorithms is far smaller than the number of possible datasets, a model that learns a handful of algorithms can leverage them to handle many different scenarios.